tavinathanson/taviblock/README.md

 1. **Everything is blocked by default** - The daemon ensures all configured domains are blocked
 2. **Unblock sessions temporarily allow access** - Each session has a wait time and duration
 3. **Sessions can overlap** - Unblock gmail, then later unblock slack - both stay unblocked independently
+4. **All state in SQLite** - No temporary files, no lock files - everything is in `/var/lib/taviblock/state.db`
-4. **State persists** - Survives restarts, sleep, and terminal closures
+5. **State persists** - Survives restarts, sleep, terminal closures, and system crashes

 ## Wait Times